What are KSPM findings?edit

 Use the toolbar buttons in the upper-left of the Findings table to customize the columns you want displayed:

 - x fields sorted: Sort the table by one or more columns.

 To remediate failed findings and reduce your attack surface:

-- Click a failed finding to open the findings flyout.
+- Click the arrow to the left of a failed finding to open the findings flyout.

 Follow the steps under Remediation.

 Remediation steps typically include commands for you to execute.
 These sometimes contain placeholder values that you must replace before execution.

 Generate alerts for failed Findingsedit